Wusinho/tienda-licor/README.md

 This is an online store, the back was built using Ruby on Rails --API(API REST).
 For the purpose of the project, only the method: -GET is available.

-1. The database has 2 tables, categories and products
+1. The database has 2 models, categories and products
 2. Back-end using rails (API REST)

 ## **Built With**